washingtonyachtclub/documents/WYC_By-Laws.md

 Responsibility for individual budget categories shall be specified by Executive Council policy.

 ### Vacancy
-In the event that a position is vacant, the Commodore shall appoint a Member of the Executive Council to preside over the position's designated budgets while a new position holder is being sought.
+In the event that a position is vacant, the Commodores shall appoint a Member of the Executive Council to preside over the position's designated budgets while a new position holder is being sought.

 ### Authorized Expenditures
 Position Holders shall be authorized to spend their approved quarterly budget, or authorize the quartermaster or responsible Member in their stead.

 #### Spending Cap
-Any single item exceeding $1000 shall be approved by the General Membership, and any single item costing between $500 and $1000 must be approved by either the General Membership or any two Commodores, Vice Commodores, or Rear Commodores.
+Any single item exceeding $1000 shall be approved by the General Membership, and any single item costing between $500 and $1000 must be approved by either the General Membership or any two Officers.

 ### Purchasing Procedures